Jagan-18/Devops--General-interview-questions/README.md

 - I'm proactive, reliable, and I focus on building systems that are **robust, repeatable, and easy to manage** — which directly supports faster, safer delivery for the team."

 ---
 ## 6. Imagine you are leading a team that is behind schedule on a critical project.
 How would you motivate your team to catch up while maintaining quality?
 - First, I would assess the situation to identify the cause of the delay—whether it's due to resource issues, technical problems, or unclear requirements.
 Once I know what's causing the delay, I would break down the remaining tasks into smaller, manageable goals with clear deadlines.
 - To keep the team aligned and focused, I’d hold daily stand-ups to quickly address any roadblocks.
 Communication is key here.
 - I’d also remind the team that while we’re working to catch up, quality is still a priority.
 We can use automation for testing to ensure we don’t skip important checks.
 - Finally, I’d keep morale high by recognizing the team's efforts and celebrating small wins to maintain motivation as we push to meet the deadlines.

+---
+## 7. You have a set timeline to deliver a project, but halfway through, the client requests significant changes.
+How would you handle this situation?
+1. If the client requests significant changes halfway through, I’d first assess how those changes impact the timeline and resources.
+Then, I’d discuss with the client to understand the urgency and feasibility of the changes.
+2. If the changes are necessary, I’d work with the team to re-prioritize tasks and update the project plan.
+I’d also adjust the timeline and keep the client informed about the impact on delivery.
+3. Finally, I’d make sure the team stays focused on delivering quality while managing the updated scope.
+Clear communication throughout the process is key to ensuring both the client’s needs and project deadlines are met